RobinBoers/molly-brown/README.md

 ### Running

+The `molly-brown` executable recognises the following command line
+switches:

+* `-c`: Used to specify a config file.
+* `-C`: Used to specify a directory to chroot to (unix only).
+* `-u`: Used to specify the name of an unprivileged user which Molly Brown should switch to running as if started as root or run as a setuid executable (unix only).
+* `-v`: Print version number and exit.

 Molly Brown does not handle details like daemonising itself, changing the user it runs as, etc.  You will need to take care of these tasks by, e.g. integrating Molly Brown with your operating system's init